 The Council's capital expenditure plans are the key driver of treasury management activity.
-The capital expenditure plans are reflected in prudential indicators, which are designed to assist members overview and confirm capital expenditure plans.
+The output of the capital expenditure plans are reflected in prudential indicators, which are designed to assist members overview and confirm capital expenditure plans.

 2.1 Capital Expenditure.